 Natosha was born and raised in Klamath Falls.
 She received an Associate of Applied Science from Klamath Community College in 2011, and is currently working towards a Bachelor of Environmental Science with an emphasis in watershed science at Oregon Institute of Technology.
 She has done extensive in-the-field research concerning ornithology and entomology and has had her work exhibited at OIT and published in the Herald and News.
 Natosha is the mother of three very active children and has been a volunteer coach for Special Olympics Oregon Klamath County for the past 12 years.

 Lisa joined Klamath Lake Land Trust, as a volunteer, in October, 2016.
 Lisa moved to the Klamath Basin in April 2016 and is thoroughly enjoying exploring this wild and wondrous land.
-Lisa grew up in Portland, OR and spent her childhood summers camping, hiking, swimming and fishing in the Mt.
+Lisa grew up in Portland, Oregon and spent her childhood summers camping, hiking, swimming and fishing in the Mt.
 Hood wilderness.
-Lisa's father instilled in all his children a sense of respect for the environment, a responsibility to steward the land and a great sense of wonder of all of nature.
+Lisa's father instilled in all his children a sense of respect for the environment, a responsibility to steward the land, and a great sense of wonder for all of nature.

 Debra Day was born in Missouri, and since has lived in several places throughout the country.
 After moving to Klamath Falls twice, for a total of eight years and counting, Debra has decided that this is the place she wants to call home.
 Debra completed her education at the University of Illinois at Chicago, receiving a Master of Science in Psychology, with an emphasis on applied research.
 She has always been passionate about all things native, especially native plants and freshwater invertebrates.
 Debra began volunteering her grant writing skills at Klamath Lake Land Trust in 2015 and says that conservation work is "where her heart is".
 Her newest endeavor is volunteering at "Badger Run Wildlife Rehabilitation".